Amber-Song/OAuth-note/OAuth.md

 ```

 ## Make API request with access token
 The user's browser never makes a direct request to the API server.
 Instead, all requests go through the client first, as the access token is maintained in the backend.
+In large-scale deployments, there can be multiple resource servers (API servers) within the same ecosystem.
+For example, Google's services include many distinct resource servers, such as Google Cloud Platform, Google Maps, Google Drive, and YouTube.
+While each of these services operates as a separate resource server, they all share a common authorization server for managing access tokens and permissions.
 ```
 // Use access token to get the lists of repo for the user const url = 'https://api.github.com/user/repos?sort=created&direction=desc';